5egeneral/compendium/_notes/Pixel Mapping in Krita.md

 Select the biome group and the outline, and then create another group called land.

 Finally, create 4 empty layers and place them into a group called water.
-With the names and the order matching the image below.
+Arrange them so the names and the order match the image below.

 ![Pasted image 20210624161708.png](/assets/img/Pasted%20image%2020210624161708.png#center)*How your layer overview should look after following the steps above.*

 ### Separating the biomes
 Select the biome layer.
-Using the similar color selection tool (settings: 0 tolerance, anti-alias off, and contiguous disabled), select a biome colour.
+Using the similar color selection tool (setting: 1 fuzziness), select a biome colour.

 ![Pasted image 20210624161858.png](/assets/img/Pasted%20image%2020210624161858.png#center)